-Students will be expected to implement programs which span all stages of the 3-D graphics pipeline, including clipping, projection, arbitrary viewing, hidden
+Students will be expected to implement programs which span all stages of the 3-D graphics pipeline, including clipping, projection, arbitrary viewing, hidden surface removal and shading.

 Undergraduate credit may not be earned both for this course and for CS 543.
 Recommended background: CS 2223 and MA 2071.